KiwiKilian/fhs-slides/2024-ws-mmt-m-guest-lecture-web-engineering/sections/5-serialization.md

 # Global Class Serialization Interceptor

-- It's important to directly return such classes
+- Requires to return classes from controllers
+- Add this `SerializationModule` to `imports` in `AppModule` to globally apply

 ```ts
 import { ClassSerializerInterceptor, Module } from '@nestjs/common';